Roma Street station construction update - April and May 2026

 Construction activities include day and night work:

-• Commissioning of tunnel ventilation systems, communication and control systems and energisation
+- Commissioning of tunnel ventilation systems, communication and control systems and energisation.

 What to expect:

-Roma Street station construction hours are 24 hours Monday to Friday and 6:30am to 6:30pm on Saturdays unless advised.
+Roma Street station construction hours are 24 hours Monday to Friday and 6:30am to 6:30pm on Saturdays unless otherwise advised.
 Some activities may be required to take place outside of these hours.

 During construction, you may notice:

-• Increased levels of noise, dust, and vibration
+- Increased levels of noise, dust, and vibration

-• Delivery of materials and equipment to the worksite including at night
+- Delivery of materials and equipment to the worksite, including at night

-You can plan your journey by using any of the links below:
+Plan your journey by using any of the links below:

 If you want to know more, all of this information is available in PDF form: